Detroit Air Conditioning and Heating: Service, Repair, and Equipment Contractors

 Local utility and conservation providers

 The availability of primary fuels such as natural gas or heating oil can sometimes determine which HVAC equipment will give you the best combination of comfort and lower utility bills.
 Since natural gas is generally available in Detroit neighborhoods, many consumers have chosen gas central furnaces rather than heat pumps.
 If natural gas prices climb faster than electricity rates, this trend could change.
 In situations where a heat pump makes the best choice, some of the factors that affect air source heat pumps include the average daily temperature, fluctuations in temperature, and humidity.

 In our research we have not yet located any utility companies providing energy conservation incentives the Detroit area.
-We did find a training organization, WARM, offering assistance in a variety of related areas.
 In many cases, your A/C and heating contractor can coordinate all available energy conservation and rebate programs, from federal tax credits to local rebates and incentives.

 How a whole house approach includes the “envelope” in the load calculation

 If you plan to get price quotes to buy a new A/C and heating system, look for contractors who will insert the heating and cooling demands of the Michigan climate along with the size and condition of your home or building “envelope” into a critical load calculation.
 For many reasons, a rule of thumb load calculation based only on square footage or using the same size system as the old one should be avoided.
 This calculation requires considerable expertise or software and interpretation.

 Resources for HVAC technical or vocational training in the Detroit area